DeliaJing/Line-association-using-neural-network/README.md

 3.Use a Pretrained Line Association Model (Provided)

-    If you prefer not to train the model from scratch, you can use the pretrained model file that is included/provided with the project.
+    If you prefer not to train the model from scratch, you can use the pretrained model file that is included/provided with the project:association_model_2025_5_22 .
 Follow the steps below to set it up :

     1).Place the pretrained model
     Copy the provided model file (e.g., association_model_final.pth) to your desired directory.